Get the Facts on AB 1520, the Lifting Children and Families Out of Poverty Task Force

-Assembly Bill 1520, the Lifting Children and Families Out of Poverty Task Force, creates an expert task force made up of leaders and stakeholders from inside and outside government that will develop a comprehensive, data-driven plan that lays the groundwork to eliminate deep child poverty and reduce child poverty overall by 50% over 20 years.
+Assembly Bill 1520, the Lifting Children and Families Out of Poverty Task Force, creates an expert task force made up of leaders and stakeholders from inside and outside government that will develop a comprehensive, data-driven plan that lays the groundwork to end child poverty in California.

-Assemblywoman Autumn Burke introduced AB 1520 during the 2017 legislative session, and the bill has bipartisan support.
-AB 1520 is sponsored by the non-profit GRACE and is informed by the latest poverty research from the Stanford Center on Poverty and Inequality.
+AB 1520, authored by Assemblywoman Autumn Burke and sponsored by the anti-poverty non-profit GRACE passed the legislature with bipartisan support and not one dissenting vote.
+The legislation is informed by the latest poverty research from the Stanford Center on Poverty and Inequality.

 California has the highest rate of child poverty in the nation according to the U.S. Census Bureau’s Supplemental Poverty Measure that accounts for the high cost of living in our state.
 That translates to one in five children or 1.9 million California children affected.
 Almost one-third of African American children and one-third of Latino children in California live in poverty.

 Efforts to invest in measures to reduce child poverty have been hampered by a lack of sustained focus and a defined, comprehensive plan for addressing the problem.
-AB 1520 takes the first step in addressing child poverty through the creation of a task force that will develop a comprehensive plan with proven, data-driven solutions to eliminate California’s deepest child poverty and reduce the overall child poverty rate by 50% over the next 20 years.
+AB 1520 takes the first step in addressing child poverty through the creation of a task force that will develop a comprehensive plan with proven, data-driven solutions to significantly reduce California’s child poverty rate.

 ASSEMBLY BILL 1520

-AB 1520 addresses deep poverty and moves toward reducing the overall child poverty rate in California by 50% over the next 20 years by creating the Lifting Children and Families Out of Poverty Task Force, which will provide a comprehensive plan to the Legislature and various state agencies.
+AB 1520 addresses deep poverty and moves toward reducing the overall child poverty rate in California by creating the Lifting Children and Families Out of Poverty Task Force, which will provide a comprehensive plan to the Legislature and various state agencies.

-The task force will consist of stakeholders that focus on family and child well-being, from birth to adulthood, in furtherance of the goals of reducing child poverty and alleviating family crises, including, but not limited to, at least one representative from each of the following groups or entities:
+The task force will consist of stakeholders that focus on family and child well-being, from birth to adulthood, in furtherance of the goals of reducing child poverty and alleviating family crises.

-Expert analysis finds that over time, a comprehensive and data-driven approach will save taxpayers money in healthcare and social services, reduce overcrowded jails and prisons, decrease child abuse, and cut the number of children living in poverty by 50 percent, with an estimated 2:1 return on investment for taxpayers.
+Expert analysis finds that over time, a comprehensive and data-driven approach will save taxpayers money in healthcare and social services, reduce overcrowded jails and prisons, decrease child abuse, and significantly reduce the number of children living in poverty, with an estimated 2:1 return on investment for taxpayers.

 See the full text of the bill here.